Panithan-L/real-time-plotter/README.md

-# esp32
+# Real-Time Plotter

-Adafruit ESP32 Feather V2 with ESP-IDF
+Created a 2D plotter featuring multitasking with real-time motor activation and tcp communication, using the Adafruit ESP32 Feather V2 and ESP-IDF.